 - Turn Inverter On to operate TV. - Low Battery indicator will light if 12V house batteries are becoming drained.
-(Turn Off inverter to avoid total drain.) - Turn Inverter Off when not in use to avoid draining house batteries. - The inverter will shut down when the Aux Battery Disconnect switch is turned off. - NOTE: Running high-amperage appliances like the TV and DVD on the inverter can drain the house battery rather quickly unless the chassis engine is running to charge the batteries.
+(Turn Off inverter to avoid total drain). - Turn Inverter Off when not in use to avoid draining house batteries. - The inverter will shut down when the House/ Coach Battery Disconnect Switch is turned off.